IhabBendidi/file-handling/Readme.md

 # Task 1

 ### Purpose
-The goal of this task is to write a script that process basic text files containing numerous documents, and saves their output.
+The goal of this task is to write a script, without usage of any external library, that process basic text files containing numerous documents, and saves their output.
 This processing should consider punctuation, lower-casting, numbers, stop word removal and stemming.

+### Implementation
 The command to launch the script for the task 1 is  :

 ```  python3 task1.py -i "input1.txt" -o "output.txt" -s "stopword_list.txt"  ```